HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 • Avoid starting with “Well,” “So,” or other conversational fillers in the answer itself

-That doesn’t mean your entire article needs to be robotic.
+That doesn’t mean your whole article has to be robotic.
 The answer section is utilitarian.
 Everything after can have personality.
 Think of it as a mullet: business in the front, party in the back.

 The most relevant schema types for snippet optimization include: